10 Essential German-English Dictionaries for Translators

 10. HalloTalk

-It is a global language learning and language exchange app that connects you with speakers of other languages including English, Japanese, Spanish, Arabic, Hindi, Turkish and 150+ languages.
-Basically, you and the other person speak the language and vice versa.
-Someone who speaks the language and wants to learn your language.
+It is a global language learning and exchange app that connects you with speakers of other languages, including English, Japanese, Spanish, Arabic, Hindi, Turkish and 150+ languages.
+You and the other person speak the language and vice versa—someone who speaks the language and wants to learn your language.
 Two people teach each other through voice messages or texts.

 FAQs